Strategic Plan Summary 2017 – 2022

 A – Access and Academic Success: Glen Oaks values having an open door to all students and believes that appropriate support is vital to the success of all students.
 Holding students and ourselves to high expectations, we celebrate learning within an educationally transformative environment: one that embraces diverse perspectives and creates meaningful connections between students, faculty, and student affairs professionals.

-R – Responsiveness and Service: Glen Oaks values targeted actions to address community needs and internal needs within available resources.
+R – Responsiveness and Service: Glen Oaks values targeted actions to address community needs and internal needs.
 Recognizing that existing needs change dynamically, we value the role of the college in helping our communities prepare for the future as they develop, succeed and prosper.

 E – Ethical Conduct and Transparency: Glen Oaks values acting on the basis of mutual respect.
 We hold ourselves accountable to the communities we serve and seek to model integrity in all we do.
 Information related to the college and its performance is understood as public and is made accessible and transparent.

-S – Sustainability and Stewardship: Glen Oaks values habits and skills to improve our ability to acquire, develop, use, and manage resources to sustain the college’s mission.
+S – Sustainability and Stewardship: Glen Oaks values the ability to acquire, develop, use, and manage resources to sustain the college’s mission.
 We exercise appropriate control over the college’s human, financial, and academic and support services, and physical plant as essential to effective public stewardship.

 Goal 1: Our Students will Succeed

-Objective 1: By August 2021, increase the percentage of students attaining career/technical associate degrees or certificates by 3%.
-The 14/15 VFA* percentage of students attaining a degree or certificate was 7.5%.
+Objective 1: By August 2022, increase the percentage of students attaining career/technical associate degrees or certificates by 3%.
+The 14/15 VFA* percentage of students attaining a career/technical degree or certificate was 7.5%.

-Objective 2: By August 2021, increase the percentage of students attaining a non-career/technical associate degree or certificate by 3%.
-The 14/15 VFA percentage of students attaining a degree or certificate was 13.3%.
+Objective 2: By August 2022, increase the percentage of students attaining non-career/technical associate degree or certificate by 3%.
+The 14/15 VFA percentage of students attaining a non-career/technical degree or certificate was 13.3%.

 Goal 2: We will increase Financial Security and Growth

-Objective 3: By August 2018, the Early Middle College program will experience a minimum growth of 25 students each year.
-Baseline data will be established in 15/16 school year.
+Objective 3: By August 2019, the Early Middle College program will experience a minimum growth of 50 students each year.
+Baseline data was established in 15/16 school year.

 Objective 5: Maintain the sustainability of the current and future physical plants, IT infrastructure, and institution’s academic capital.
 Measure: Fiscal year-to-year comparison of capital reserves and depreciation funding.